kishanup78910/ecom/README.md

 for the state management i use provide   . in this project i use badge [packgae to add badge and numbering to cart screen and cart icon .

+in the payment there are many option  in which i use RadioTile List ------------->>>>>>..it accept three value 1 ------value                     ------ this is use to numbering of option in radiolist tile 2--------group                    ------- this option is use for choice all group have must same value 3--------onChanged                ------- in  this we set function 4------ttile -----------------it is provided to write the title